programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

-### Add multiple data elements to the "property" dictionary
+### Adding Multiple Data Elements to the Information Box

-In the example just above, you only report the number of police killings – but this technique can show multiple variables at once.
+In the example just above, you only report the number of police killings – but this technique can display multiple variables at once.
 In the next example, you create an information box that displays:
 * The county (already in the `cp.GeoJson` properties dictionary)
 * The county's population
 * The number of people killed by police
-* The number of deaths per 100K population (these three variables still need to be added to the `cp.GeoJson` properties dictionary)
+* The number of deaths per 100k population (these three variables still need to be added to the `cp.GeoJson` properties dictionary)

 ```python
 baseMap = initMap()